Some things we get asked... alot

 What are your methods of payment?

-We take cash, all major credit cards and BACS payments.
-We may request a deposit for some of our services.
+We take cash, all major credit cards in person and online via secure Worldpay pay-by-link.
+We encourage remote customers to pay online.
+A deposit for some of our services may be requested.